BroCod3/DefHack/README.md

 # QNET
-Project For DefHack Hackathon by Team **BroCode**
+Project For DefHack Hackathon by Team **BroCode**.

 ## Problem Statement
 As we all know, we are in the phase of pendemic Covid-19, and students are forced to do their schooling through oline means.</br>
 - This created a barrior between the student teacher realationship, and between the fellow colleagues.
 - The managements are failing to provide adequate support to both the students and faculties.
-- Pendemic also became a threat to our extra curricular activities.
+- Pendemic also became a threat to other extra curricular activities.
+- All the facilities provided by the management such as library, labs etc remain unused.

 ## Solution ?
 An All-In-One Platform To Meet 80% Of Your Needs In Your School, College or University.
 Meet the product **Qnet**.